NDMP restore did not report error count to the client

 With the suggested fix if there's no space on disk to finish restore, proper error message describing root cause of the problem is generated and sent to client and the restore is halted.

-Updated by Yuri Pankov about 7 years ago
+Updated by Yuri Pankov over 7 years ago

 - Status changed from Pending RTI to Resolved